briankaemingk/todoist-morph/README.md

 ## Useage

-1. You add habits you want to form as task on todoist with a recurring schedule (could be any recurrance pattern (`every day`, `every week` or `every year`, for example)
+1. You add habits you want to form as task on todoist with a recurring schedule (could be any recurrence pattern (`every day`, `every week` or `every year`, for example)

 2. Add `[streak 0]` to the task